A Visit From A Yankee Legend..

 signaled a natural disaster and/or severe punishment for whoever was missing in

-the roll call.
 In a very few minutes, all 300 kids were lined up with their own

 groups.
 The coach looked agitated.
 His eyes scanned the assemblage and he said